 - Recognize that supervision is adapted for varying developmental levels and varying activities.

-- Recognize supervision needs for arrival, dismissal, indoors, and outdoors.
+- Recognize supervision needs for arrival, dismissal, and indoor and outdoor activities.

 - Develop methods for ensuring all children are accounted for.